remy/remysharp.com/public/ethos.md

 ---

+## Is this the best a man can get?

+I know this is (just) a marketing campaign, but it moved me to tears and I love the message it provides and it is one that I would happily play again and again in my head.

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/koPmuEyP3a0?rel=0" frameborder="0" allowfullscreen></iframe>

+---

 ## On political correctness

 A man whose words I will always have time for, Stephen Fry takes the "other side" of the argument, and articulates why he doesn't believe political correctness works.
 This is just a short quote from an 8 minute clip, all of which is worth watching.
 Interesting and refreshing views.